 The connection between kickbacks and Medicare fraud is clear.
 Indeed, illegal kickbacks are treated as automatic violations of the False Claims Act, the main statute that protects U.S. taxpayers from healthcare fraud, when they involve services paid by the federal government.
 Do you know what counts as a kickback, and how to recognize examples?
 Here's a short primer on the law of kickbacks and Medicare fraud.

-This article by David L. Scher and TELG associate Anita Mazumdar Chambers was published by The Employment Law Group, P.C. on November 3, 2017.
+This article by David L. Scher and TELG principal Anita Mazumdar Chambers was published by The Employment Law Group, P.C. on November 3, 2017.